LeagueSandbox/GameServer/README.md

 # License

 This repository is under the [AGPL-3.0](LICENSE) license.
-This essentially means that all changes that are made on top of this repository are required to be made public, regardless of where the code is being ran.
+This essentially means that all changes that are made on top of this repository are required to be made public, regardless of where the code is being run.